AhmedAli008/SeleniumFrameWork/README.md

 # SeleniumFramework
 selenium Framework project using java , maven , Testing and POM

-# itis Demo for WES
+# it is Demo for WES